iDave2/aima-swift/CONTRIBUTING.md

 ```
 So we'll use that until it doesn't work.
 ThisLongRunOnNote probably needs a wiki page...

+All of which implies another coding guideline:

+- Prefix all global names with `AIma` so that `AImaKit` does not conflict with other frameworks
+like `UIKit`.
+- Minimize global symbols?

 ## Issues
 - Finish chapter 2.
 - Figure out how Apple builds frameworks from command line and implement.